 If the ES6/2015 is unfamiliar, here is an ES5 implementation of Maybe:

 Interesting, isn’t it?
-Maybe actually returns a functor, which is (loosely) described as any data structure that can be mapped over.
-And “mapped over” simply means you are creating (or projecting) a new value based on the original one (via a function).
+Maybe actually returns a functor, which is loosely described as any data structure that can be mapped over.
+And “mapped over” simply means you are creating (or “projecting”) a new value based on the original one (with a function).

 Fixing the building blocks